Nordic fund KLP excludes 16 companies over links with occupied West Bank

 Selling Motorola Solutions was “a very straightforward decision” as its video security and software was used in border surveillance.

-Telecoms companies including Bezeq (BEZQ.TA) and Cellcom Israel (CEL.TA) were removed as the services they provide help make the settlements more attractive residential areas, KLP said, while banks including Leumi (LUMI.TA) helped finance the infrastructure.
+Telecoms companies including Bezeq and Cellcom Israel were removed as the services they provide help make the settlements more attractive residential areas, KLP said, while banks including Leumi helped finance the infrastructure.

-In a similar vein, construction and engineering groups such as Alstom and local peers Ashtrom (ASHG.TA) and Electra (ELTR.TA) were responsible for building the infrastructure, while Paz Oil (PZOL.TA) helped power them.
+In a similar vein, construction and engineering groups such as Alstom and local peers Ashtrom and Electra were responsible for building the infrastructure, while Paz Oil helped power them.

-The other companies to be excluded were: Bank Hapoalim (POLI.TA), Israel Discount Bank (DSCT.TA), Mizrahi Tefahot Bank (MZTF.TA), Delek Group (DLEKG.TA), Energix Renewable Energies (ENRG.TA), First International Bank of Israel (FIBI.TA) and Partner Communications (PTNR.TA).
+The other companies to be excluded were: Bank Hapoalim, Israel Discount Bank, Mizrahi Tefahot Bank, Delek Group, Energix Renewable Energies, First International Bank of Israel and Partner Communications.

 Telecoms company Altice, which was listed until January 2021, was also excluded.